poppinss/hooks/README.md

 ## Run without hook handlers
 You can exclude certain hook handlers from executing using the `without` method.

 In the following example, we run hooks without executing the `generateDefaultAvatar` hook handler.
-As you can notice, you can specify function as a string.
+As you can notice, you can specify the function name as a string.

 ```ts
 hooks.add('saving', function hashPassword () {})